A crane is a plant item used to:

 Cranes can be:

-Some powered mobile plant, like telescopic handlers, can be used as cranes.
+Some powered mobile plant, like telescopic handlers, can be used as a crane when appropriate risk controls are implemented.

 As a person conducting a business or undertaking, you have a duty to keep workers and your workplace safe from the risks of cranes.
 Everyone must work together to ensure cranes are both safe to use and used safely.